Brain injury arising from cycle accidents

 Many cyclists are acutely aware of the risks they are taking by riding on our roads.
 In 2016, according to Royal Society for the Prevention of Accidents (RoSPA), 102 people were killed while cycling (eight of which were children), and over 3,000 were seriously injured.

-IBB are renowned across the UK for their success in bringing claims for those who have suffered a brain injury as a result of a serious road accidents due to the negligence of another person.
+IBB Claims is renowned across the UK for their success in bringing claims for those who have suffered a brain injury as a result of a serious road accidents due to the negligence of another person.
 Prompt action is absolutely essential to ensure a comprehensive rehabilitation programme is in place, and money made available for additional medical care, or any other losses arising from the accident and injury.
 Many of our team are passionate cyclists themselves and understand as well as anyone the anger and anguish that such accidents and related injuries can cause.

 What causes cycling accidents?